tomduck/pandoc-tablenos/README.md

 Pandoc-tablenos requires [python], a programming language that comes pre-installed on macOS and linux.
 It is easily installed on Windows -- see [here](https://realpython.com/installing-python/).
 Either python 2.7 or 3.x will do.

-Pandoc-tablenos may be installed and upgraded using the shell command
+Pandoc-tablenos may be installed using the shell command

-    pip install pandoc-tablenos --user --upgrade
+    pip install pandoc-tablenos --user

+and upgraded by appending `--upgrade` to the above command.
 Pip is a program that downloads and installs software from the Python Package Index, [PyPI].
 It normally comes installed with a python distribution.<sup>[2](#footnote2)</sup>

 Instructions for installing from source are given in [README.developers].